 How We Choose the Best Canister Vacuum

-To pick the best canister models out of the pack, we look at several very important factors, which include:
+To pick the best overall canister models out of the pack, we look at several very important factors, which include:

 - Suction Capabilities: It doesn’t matter whether you’re choosing a Hoover or sticking with an Electrolux, suction matters.
 It affects not only how well sealed the vacuum design is (better sealing usually means better suction), but also how well the vacuum can siphon away dirt from tough spots like hardwood floors.
 Suction is measured in several different ways.
-Some use water lift to see how many inches of water a vacuum cleaner can pull up (100 or higher is a great range for heavy-duty work), some use air flow to describe how many cubic feet of air the vacuum can pull in per minute.
+Some use a water lifts to see how many inches of water a vacuum cleaner can pull up (100 or higher is a great range for heavy-duty work), and some use airflow to describe how many cubic feet of air the vacuum can pull in per minute.
 Both stats can also be combined into air watts, an aggregate rating for suction power.
 If available, these specs provide an instant snapshot of just how good the vacuum cleaner is.

 - Container Options: Does the canister vacuum use a bag or a true canister that can be emptied into the garbage?
 How much does it hold – more than an upright vacuum?
 Does the vacuum cleaner let you know when the container is full?
 How easy is it to empty?
 We ask these questions because canister vacuums are a bit more difficult to empty than their upright cousins, so a smooth unlock-and-empty process is a valuable thing.
+If you are looking for a traditional vacuum cleaner that has a bag, check alternatives in our best bagged vacuum guide.

 Read More: Best Vacuum Cleaner for Carpets